-They have better controls of different speeds (more speed settings typically 6) and are a smaller size for a given output of air movement.
-Being “brush less” it should also be quieter and less prone to the buzzes that can appear on cheaper AC ceiling fans and also quicker starting.
-Due to the more complex electronics they are more expensive than an AC design.
+DC ceiling fan has better controls of different speeds (more speed settings typically 6) and is a smaller size for a given output of air movement.
+Being “brushless”, it should also be quieter and less prone to the buzzes that can appear on AC ceiling fans and also be quicker to start.
+Due to the more complex electronics in a DC ceiling fan, they are more expensive than an AC ceiling fan.

-A hum or buzz from electrical appliances or a flicker from LED lighting are the most common complaints arising from ripple control, which is generated when a transformer or the motor windings in a switched-on appliance resonate with the ripple control frequency, usually between 300Hz and 1300Hz.
+A hum or buzz from electrical appliances or a flicker from LED lighting and LED light in AC ceiling fans are the most common complaints arising from ripple control, which is generated when a transformer or the motor windings in a switched-on appliance resonate with the ripple control frequency, usually between 300Hz and 1300Hz.
 The noise is often, but not always, intermittent depending on when the ripple control signals are being transmitted.

 NOTE: The presence of a ripple control signal does not necessarily mean you will experience ripple control noise in ceiling fans or flickering in LED lights.

 Ripple control signal filters are available to manage the noise generated by affected electrical appliances.
-The ripple control filter must be matched to the local signal being output by your electrical company, usually 750Hz or 1050Hz (information of which can be acquired through your electrical company), and must be installed by a licensed electrician.
+The ripple control filter must be matched to the local signal being output by your electricity provider, usually 750Hz or 1050Hz (information of which can be acquired through your electricity provider), and the filter must be installed by a licensed electrician.